ynbd/ynbd.github.io/_portfolio/4_HighRoadGamers.markdown

 ---

-Logo Branding for a new youtube channel.
+Customer needed to create a branding for his new youtube gaming channel.
+The name of his channel is The High Road Gamers.
+He wanted to have a logo that would look nice on merchandize and would be easily recognized.